OlhaSvezhentseva/python-label_processing/README.rst

    models, the classification of the cropped labels and the use of the predicted coordinates for cropping the labels.

-* ocr_pytesseract
+* text_recognition
-   Module containing the Pytesseract OCR parameters to be performed on the _cropped jpg outputs.
+   Module containing necessary classes and functions for performing the ocr.
+   For now performing ocr with either the open source pytesseract or the paid google cloud vision API is possible

 Scripts